sillsdev/ptx2pdf/docs/dev/complex.md

 ### Common algorithm for pre-layout portions:

-* Read a set of chunks, saving  any discardable spacing after the chunk
+* Read a set of chunks, saving  any discardable spacing after the chunk.
 * Determine (based on penalty before end-of-chunk contents) if this chunk is **conditional**  or **unconditional**.
 (An unconditional chunk can be last item on the page, a *conditional* one must migrate to the next page if it is not followed by other content).
 Any conditional chunk appended to another conditional chunk will make a combined conditional chunk.

 ### Common algorithm for dealing with full page / rejected chunk